 What is a HIPAA Authorization Form and Should I Sign One?

 HIPAA is an acronym for The Health Insurance Portability and Accountability Act.
 It is a privacy rule made by the federal government to set national standards for protecting personally identifiable healthcare information.
 This rule applies to covered entities such as health plans, health care providers, and any services that process nonstandard health information.
 The main purpose of this rule is to ensure that your individual health information is private and protected, while providing for the ability to access that information when necessary.
-If you signed a HIPAA Authorization Form, you are granting the insurance company access to and permission to review your medical history.
+If you sign a HIPAA Authorization Form, you are granting the insurance company access to, and permission to review, your medical history.
 In Oregon, every insurance company is required to have personal injury protection coverage up to $15,000.00.
 You will need to fill out forms with your own insurance company in order to get your medical bills paid.
-However, we generally do not recommend that you give a medical release to the at-fault insurance company, especially if you are still treating.
+However, we generally do not recommend that you give a medical release to the at-fault insurance company, especially if you are still in treatment.
 Sometimes insurance adjusters of the at-fault party have been known call an injured person’s medical providers with the intent of intimidating them for providing medical treatment.
 To be safe, sign no documents or provide any authorization to the insurance company of the other driver without consulting Clark Law & Associates, LLC.

 When is the best time to settle my case?